storybookjs/react-native/addons/addon-contexts/README.md

 #### `params : object[]`
 (required)

 An array of params contains a set of predefined `props` for `components`.

-Note:
-1. additional params can be appended at the story level later; however, they are never be able to overridden the global list.
-So it is important to have non-collided names.
-2. the addon will persist the selected params between stories, and it fallback to the default then the first param if the param were gone from story to story.

 This object has the following properties:

 #### `params.name : string`
 (required)